Bar Italia: In popular culture

-Bar Italia inspired the song of the same name by the band Pulp, which is the last track of their 1995 album Different Class.
-The song describes the cafe as "round the corner in Soho" and "where all the broken people go."
+Bar Italia inspired the song of the same name by the band Pulp, which is the last track of its 1995 album Different Class.
+The song describes the cafe as "round the corner in Soho" and "where all the broken people go".

-In November 2010, it was announced that Dave Stewart and Ian La Frenais were writing a stage musical about the cafe which will be called Bar Italia.
-Stewart was quoted as saying, "This coffee shop is very small but what goes on in there is as big as the world."
+In November 2010, it was announced that Dave Stewart and Ian La Frenais were writing a stage musical about the café which is to be called Bar Italia.
+Stewart was quoted as saying, "This coffee shop is very small but what goes on in there is as big as the world".